Dumboiroy/tp/docs/UserGuide.md

     ```
     Please enter a valid DateTime in one of the following formats:
     • 'today' — for today's date
-    • '+N' or '-N' — where N is the number of days from today
+    • '+N' or '-N' — where N is the number of days from today (no more than 4 digits)
     • 'dd-MM-yyyy' — for a specific date
     • 'dd-MM-yyyy (HHmm) to dd-MM-yyyy (HHmm)' — for a custom date range
     Note: Time (HHmm) is optional.
 All dates must be valid calendar dates.